 Understanding MACsec Encryption

 MACsec secures data on physical media, making it impossible for data to be compromised at higher layers.
-As a result, MACsec encryption takes priority over any other encryption method such as IPsec and SSL, at higher layers.
-MACsec is configured on Customer Edge (CE) router interfaces that connect to Provider Edge (PE) routers and on all the provider router interfaces.
+As a result, MACsec encryption takes priority over any other encryption method such as IPsec and SSL at higher layers.
+MACsec is configured on the Customer Edge (CE) router interfaces that connect to Provider Edge (PE) routers and on all the provider router interfaces.